Tao (musical troupe)

+Training center

-Its performers train in their own center in the Kujū Highlands on Kyushu called Grandioso.
+Tao’s performers train in their own center in the Kujū Highlands on Kyushu called Grandioso.
 The strenuous physical demands of their performance style demands that all performers also train as athletes.
-Their daily workouts, which start at 5 a.m. and end at 10 p.m., include a 20 kilometer run, calisthenics, martial arts training, and hours of dance, drum, and music practice.
+Their daily workouts, which start at 5 a.m. and end at 10 p.m., including a 20 kilometer run, calisthenics, martial arts training, and hours of dance, drum, and music practice.
 During the first ten years, 400 trainees ran away, after which the founder and "boss", Ikuo Fujitaka, adjusted the training regimen.
-40 people have dropped out between 2003 and 2008.
+Only 40 people dropped out between 2003 and 2008.

+Musical style

 Many of their performance pieces include only percussion instruments, and in some cases only taiko drums, but other pieces include the shinobue, or Japanese flute, bamboo marimba, gongs, and the koto, a horizontal harp.

+International tours

 After more than a decade touring Japan, the group performed at the Edinburgh Festival Fringe, where they sold out of tickets for 25 straight days and outsold every other performance group.
 They have been touring internationally ever since.